-This is the third of our series on how to dress for your body shape.
+This is another refresher article in the how to dress for your body shape series.
 This time we will have a look at the rectangle body shape, also called the banana or ruler.

 - You have no defined waist

 - The hips tend to have a similar width as the shoulders

 - You do not have a lot of curves

 - Your bust tends to be small or average

 This is one of the easier body types for dressing.
 Many models tend to have this body shape or the inverted triangle shape.
 A lot of clothes will usually suit you and fit you well, although some of the taller women may have trouble finding clothes that fit properly.
 Still, many rectangles will find dressing a bit more of a challenge as they are likely to get extra weight around their tummies as they age (usually after menopause).

 As a rectangle you will want to create more curves and a pleasing silhouette.You can do this by defining the waist and creating curves on the bottom or top.

 On the other hand, you can also get away with a straight look and surrender the waist line altogether, which is a look that I’m quite fond of.